Opticians and Social Media: 3 Tips for Opticians on Social Media

 - Consistent & Engaging posts

 A lot of Opticians are only posting maybe, once or twice a month.
 For many of them, Social Media is still a thing that only teenagers use, but they need to get this out of their mind-set and realise that social media is a place where they can market their practice.
-You can’t expect to post once a month, and come back for the next month with 2,000 new likes and the phone ringing off the hook.
+You can’t expect to post once a month and come back for the next month with 2,000 new likes and the phone ringing off the hook.
 You have to be posting engaging content consistently, having your audience talking and sharing your posts is what you want.
-According to this article, the average Facebook user has 338 friends, When a user shares one of your posts, everyone who is on their friends list sees that post.
+According to this article, the average Facebook user has 338 friends, When a user shares one of your posts, everyone who is on their friend’s list sees that post.
 It’s not only getting your posts seen by more people, but the user is recommending your page by sharing your content with their friends and family.
+When doing a collection of spectacles or an adjustment if you know the patient well why not ask for a testimonial?

 Over the past few years, Facebook Video has started to blow up.
 It’s now become the best type of post for pages on Facebook, and you can reach more of your audience with videos.
 There are other great platforms for you to use such as YouTube, Vine, Instagram and there’s also the rise in live-streaming with Periscope & Meerkat taking off in 2015.
-Using video is such a great option for your brand, you can show your followers the behind the scenes of what goes on at your practice, testimonials from customers or showcase a new selection of frames, there’s a lot you can do that’ll create engagement.
+Using video is such a great option for your brand, you can show your followers behind the scenes of what goes on at your practice, testimonials from customers or showcase a new selection of frames, there’s a lot you can do that’ll create engagement.
+Info video really shows you as an expert.
+Especially true when it comes to progressives or complex lenses.

 If none of this has made sense to you, or you don’t think you’ll be able to do any of this, get in contact with us now!